 Nickelodeon is an American children’s TV channel, producing hugely popular shows such as Spongebob Squarepants, Kung Fu Panda and Power Rangers.
 Mute has been contracted by Nickelodeon to design and install a sound-attenuating system for their London studios.

-Notting Hill Prep School instructs Mute Soundproofing® to conduct works on their music department practice rooms.
+Notting Hill Prep School instructs Mute Soundproofing® to sound insulate their music department practice rooms.

 Notting Hill Prep is an independent, co-educational school based in central London, for children between the ages of 5 and 13.